 Pension revaluation reserves are formed as a result of the effects of subsequent estimates of liabilities which, in essence, are actuarial profits and losses as reported by a licensed actuary's report.
-The report is by Angel Terziev, license No03-AO/19.04.2007, dated 11.03.2022.
+The report is by Angel Terziev, license Ne03-AO/19.04.2007, dated 11.03.2022.

 Reserves from actuarial revaluations are not subject to distribution in the form of dividends.

-Retained earnings generated from current 2020 results of operations.
-In 2021, the capital increase on account of the retained earnings for 2020 was recorded by BGN 2,300 thousand, the reserves (Reserve Fund and additional reserves) were increased by BGN 63 thousand.
+Retained earnings generated from current 2020 results of operations and 2021.